Kyczan/lectures-scheduler/README.md

 And navigate to `localhost:3000`

-In development mode there are running two servers:
+In development mode there are running 4 services in docker containers:

 - one on `localhost:3000` - client react app
 - second on `localhost:3001` - server express app
+- third: mysql database
+- fourth: adminer - simple db client running on `localhost:8080` (connect to db with host and password from `.env` file.
+User is `root`)

 Also in dev mode authentication is not working because of proxy used in client app.

-After first prod run you will get alert about no access.
+After first **prod** run you will get alert about no access.

 You need to change flag in db in `users` table.
 Change column `access_privilege` from `F` to `T` and refresh page.